nt246/NTRES-6100-data-science/assignments/Assignment_2.md

 into the Git/GitHub and RStudio universe so you can start adopting version control and dynamic report generation (RMarkdown) in your own work right away.
 Below, we’ll guide you through the setup step by step.
+There are other, perhaps more elegant, ways to add version control to a pre-existing project, but we will use the approach described below because it works well and lets us work through RStudio so we won’t need to use command line to interact with Git.
 If you don’t have a project that you feel is suitable for GitHub version control, you can set up a hypothetical research project repo instead and create a few hypothetical script and data files.

 #### This assignment is due by **10pm on Wednesday 2/24/2021**.